Mobile Launchers BRDS DF-21А

 Google Earth satellite imagery: Chinese nuclear submarines parked at the Hainan Naval Base

-In 2014, the new Chinese strategic nuclear submarines, such as 094, entered combat patrols for the first time.
-It was mainly carried out in the territorial waters of the PRC under the guise of the surface forces of the fleet and naval aviation.
-Along the coast of JL-2 SLBM, you’ll find Alaska and the Hawaiian Islands.
-If Chinese SSBNs enter the Hawaii region, almost the entire territory of the United States is in the zone of destruction of their missiles.
+In 2014, the new Chinese strategic nuclear submarines of type pr.094 first went on combat patrol.
+It was mainly carried out in the territorial waters of the PRC under the cover of surface forces. fleet and marine aviation.
+When located on its own shores within reach of SLBM JL-2 is Alaska and Hawaiian Islands.
+In the event Chinese SSBNs enter the Hawaii region, almost the entire territory of the United States is in the zone of destruction of their missiles.

 At present, the 096 project is under construction in China.
 “Tang” (“Tang”).
 According to the characteristics of noise and speed, these boats should be comparable to the modernized American SSBN Ohio.
 The main armament of 096 Ave. is the JL-3 ballistic missile with a firing range of up to 11000 km, which will make it possible to strike at US territory while in the inland waters of the PRC.
 The new SLBM has a firing range of up to 11000 km, the warhead is equipped with 6-9 individually guided warheads.
 The new SSBN in terms of the number of warheads and their power is more than twice as large as the 094 pr.
 Boats equipped with JL-2 missiles.
 According to rough estimates, on each SSBN of the Tang type, in the future, from 144 to 216 warheads can be deployed.